Easily upload or update entry data in bulk using our automatically generated Excel templates. With the ability to import

 When importing repeating section and table data, the Excel file must contain a sheet with the same name as the repeating section or table.
 The sheet must have an entry ID column (ex: FormName_ID) and an item ID column (ex: RepeatingSectionName_ID), and the values in the item ID column must be unique.

-You can import up to one nested repeating section (i.e. a repeating section within other repeating sections, the sheet for the innermost repeating section must have an ID column for the repeating section itself, the form, and all parent sections.
+You can import up to one nested repeating section (i.e. a repeating section within another repeating section).
+The sheet for the innermost repeating section must have an ID column for the repeating section itself, the form, and all parent sections.

 When updating data, existing repeating section data will be left as is if a sheet does not exist for a repeating section.
 If a sheet does exist, the repeating section items that are not in the import file will be deleted.

 Lookup field data